keu/docs/software_versioned_docs/version-0.16/manage-platform-users.md

 - Navigate to `grafana.BASEDOMAIN`
 - Navigate to `kibana.BASEDOMAIN`
-- Access the 'System Admin' tab from the top left menu of the Astronomer UI
+- Access the 'System Admin' tab from the top left menu of the Software UI

 ## Reference: System Permissions

 This section contains the specific default permissions for each System user role on Astronomer.
-System roles apply to all Workspaces, users, and Deployments within a single Astronomer Enterprise installation.
+System roles apply to all Workspaces, users, and Deployments within a single Astronomer Software installation.

 ### System Viewer